aws/aws-cdk-rfcs/text/0477-policy-validation.md

 > Prior art: [cdk-nag](https://github.com/cdklabs/cdk-nag).

 There may be cases where you would like to suppress a certain rule.
 To do so you must specify the rule to suppress and the reason for the suppression.
-Each plugin is responsible for handling it's own suppressions and exposes a standard API.
+Each plugin is responsible for handling its own suppressions and exposes a standard API.

 A suppression can be added for all resources under a construct scope.
 For